-In this time, my friends and I started throwing warehouse parties (“raves”) and electronic music took over in my mind.
-My software weapon of choice was ReBirth and then later Reason, as it allowed me to design a song internally and then mix it down at 44.1 without ever crossing that D/A barrier.
+In this time, my friends and I started throwing warehouse parties (“raves”) and electronic music took over in my mind, although I’d grown up listening to ABBA and Led Zepplin and had found a place among the misfits in the punk rock scene.
+My software weapon of choice was ReBirth and then later Reason, as it allowed me to design a song internally and then mix it down at 44.1 without ever crossing that A/D barrier.

 As the years wore on I had children and got out of throwing parties, but my home studio grew and grew as I kept on working on music.
 I amassed a huge collection of synths and processors and branched out into other software.
 Cubase.
 Sonar.
 Protools.
 I owned them all, but around the same time Reason had merged with Record to develop from a software synthesizer into a full-fledged DAW.

 Meanwhile I’ve been watching my friends and colleagues in the industry and what kind of setup they chose to use as the technology has changed.